Overview of the VCGLR organisational structure.

 Compliance takes a collaborative approach to managing risk in the gambling and liquor industries in Victoria by engaging with industry to encourage high levels of voluntary compliance underpinned by strong enforcement action where required.

-Corporate Services provides the VCGLR with essential support services and promotes leading business practices through three teams: Finance, Business Services and People and Culture.
+Corporate Services provides the VCGLR with essential support services and promotes leading business practices through three teams: Finance, Business Services, People and Culture and Strategic Communication.

 Key functions of the division include: